robotnikz/WinBorgManager/README.md

 ## 🔧 Troubleshooting

 **"Connection Closed" or SSH Errors**
-*   Ensure you have generated an SSH key in WSL (`ssh-keygen`) and added the public key to your backup server.
+*   Did you complete **Phase 3** of the installation guide?
+Ensure your public key (`id_ed25519.pub`) is uploaded to your backup server.
-*   In WinBorg, when adding a repo, verify "Trust Unknown SSH Host" is checked if connecting for the first time.
+*   In WinBorg, when adding a repo, try checking "Trust Unknown SSH Host".

 **"Mount Failed: FUSE missing"**
 *   WinBorg tries to fix permissions automatically.
 If it fails, open Ubuntu and run: